Creating PDF Reports

 Generating & Customizing Reports

 Generate reports by importing the Reporting module and then calling the create_report method.
 By default, the report prints everything, but it can be customized by setting the various keyword arguments in the create_report method to False.
-Also by default, the PDF report is saved in the Pynite folder unless another filepath is specified using the output_filepath argument.
+Also by default, the report is saved in the Pynite folder unless another filepath is specified using the output_filepath argument.
+Reports can be generated as pdf or html using the format keyword argument in the create_report method.

 Syntax: